 |Title:||Assistant Coach of Heavyweight Crew|

-Bosworth earned an undergraduate degree in English at the University of California, Berkeley, where she was a four-year member of the rowing team after originally entering the program as a walk-on.
+Bosworth earned an undergraduate degree in English at the University of California, Berkeley, where she was a four-year member of the rowing team after beginning the program as a walk-on.
 She served as captain as a senior in 1999 when the Golden Bears took a bronze at the NCAA Championships.
 Bosworth was a Chancellor's Scholar at California and upon graduation was given the Anna Espenschade Award as the best female student-athlete at Cal.

-Bosworth first came to Radcliffe as a coaching intern and spent two fall seasons working with the novices, both heavy and light.
+Bosworth first came to Harvard-Radcliffe as a coaching intern and spent two fall seasons working with the novices, both heavy and light.
 In the spring, she coached the 2000 varsity four to a seventh-place finish at the NCAA Championships and the 2001 four to an undefeated dual season and 10th-place NCAA showing.

 In the fall of 2001, Bosworth returned to California, where she earned a master's in education in the Athletes and Academic Achievement Program.
 She worked as a volunteer coach with California's novice program over that year.